 Mineral rights in this part of Alaska are administered by the State of Alaska.
-The 2014-2015 annual rents at Shorty Creek were paid by Gold Range, Ltd. in November of 2014.
-These claim rent payments and the annual labor documents recorded by Gold Range, Ltd. are sufficient to keep the claims valid through September 1, 2015.
-In addition Freegold paid an additional \$5,810 Additional claim rents for the period September 1, 2014 through September 1, 2015 will become due September 1, 2015 Annual work commitment on the properties in the amount of \$2.50 per acre per year is required with amounts in excess of these levels bankable up to four years into the future.
+The 2015-2016 annual rents at Shorty Creek were paid by Gold Range, Ltd. in November of 2015.
+These claim rent payments and the annual labor documents recorded by Gold Range, Ltd. are sufficient to keep the claims valid through September 1, 2016.
+In addition, Freegold paid an additional \$5,810.
+Annual work commitment on the properties in the amount of \$2.50 per acre per year is required with amounts in excess of these levels bankable up to four years into the future.
 To the best of the author's knowledge, all claims at the Shorty Creek project currently are in good standing.
 The claims of the Shorty Creek project have not been surveyed by a registered land or mineral surveyor and there is no State or federal law or regulation requiring such surveying.